-Also, given that there are high and low-pressure systems, and deserts (no oxygen production), and forests (oxygen-producing), and urban areas (burning oxygen), there have to be high and low areas of oxygen, much like the dead zones in the sea.
+Also, given that there are high and low-pressure systems AND deserts (no oxygen production) AND forests (oxygen-producing) AND urban areas (burning oxygen), there have to be high and low areas of oxygen, much like the dead zones in the sea.
 Do scientists measure these invisible dead zones as they float around?
 Do planes fly through them?
 Do the Himalayas block the jet streams and create a pocket of dead air?)

 I’m reminded of the classic book, On the Beach by Nevil Shute.
 In this nuclear holocaust, the superpowers in the Northern Hemisphere have destroyed themselves.
 However, the weather patterns have temporarily delayed the spread of the deadly radiation.
 Earth’s last survivors in Melbourne, Australia, await their fate.

 This article recognizes the problem of oxygen depletion in the ocean, but only as far as it is related to ecosystems like coral reefs and fisheries.
 Ocean scientists call for global tracking of oxygen loss that causes dead zones.
-Phytoplankton in the ocean produces most of our breathable oxygen, and there is evidence that phytoplankton are dying in the warming waters.
+Phytoplankton in the ocean produce most of our breathable oxygen, and there is evidence that phytoplankton are dying in the warming waters.
 This affects all land animals and, even, plants.

 Follow some current thinking and lend some of your own.